 Q: Do I need to sign up to volunteer?

 A: Yes.
 To protect our kids and families, Little League volunteers are required to formally register as a volunteer.
 This involves reading and signing the Little League Volunteer agreement and consenting to a background check.
-You can see the steps involved in volunteer registration here.

 Q: I work for a company that will match my volunteer hours.
 Where can I find info about how to take advantage of that program?